Sujal118/superstore-sales-profit-analysis/README.md

 An end-to-end sales and profitability analysis of the **Sample Superstore** dataset (2011–2014), covering SQL analytics, exploratory data analysis in Python, an interactive Power BI dashboard, and a polished PDF business report.

-> **TL;DR** — $2.30M in sales and $286K in profit (12.5% margin) over four years.
-Technology and Office Supplies are the profit engines (~17% margin); Furniture is a structural drag (2.5% margin).
-Discounts above 20% flip orders unprofitable, and four states (TX, OH, PA, IL) are net loss-making despite strong sales volume.

 ---

 ## Repository Contents